 This course provides a general introduction to basic social science research techniques.
 Throughout the course students will study research and sampling techniques, research designs, and levels of measurement as they apply the various techniques to the study of criminal justice.
+This course is cross listed with PY 300: Social Science Research Methods.
 Prerequisites: CJ 101 and CJ 201